The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Justin McArthur is nationally and internationally recognized for his work in studying the natural history, development and treatment of the neurological complications of HIV/AIDS, multiple sclerosis and other neurological infections and immune-mediated neurological disorders.
 Dr. McArthur has also developed a technique to use cutaneous nerves to study sensory neuropathies, including those associated with chemotherapy, HIV and diabetes.
 Currently his clinical practice includes neuroimmunological disorders including MS, neurological infections, and complex undiagnosed neurological disorders.
 Dr. McArthur was the founding director of the Johns Hopkins/National Institute of Mental Health Research Center for HIV-associated Cognitive Disorders.
 The Center is an experienced interdisciplinary research team who have pooled their talents to study the nature of HIV-associated cognitive disorders. he is also the founding director of the Johns Hopkins Sheikh Khalifa Stroke institute.
 Dr. McArthur received his medical degree from Guys Hospital Medical School in London, UK.
 He then completed an internship and residency in internal medicine at The Johns Hopkins Hospital in Baltimore, MD.
 Dr. McArthur stayed with Johns Hopkins to complete a residency in neurology and achieve his Master's in public health.
 He is the current Director of the Johns Hopkins Department of Neurology and holds the John W. Griffin Professorship in neurology which was established in 2015 by Jeffrey and Harriet Legum.
 In April 2017 Dr. McArthur was elected to the Association of American Physicians.
 In 2020 he was inducted into the National Academy of Medicine.
 Dr. Mcarthur is rated as an Experienced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-His top areas of expertise are Progressive Multifocal Leukoencephalopathy, Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), and Encephalitis.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Progressive Multifocal Leukoencephalopathy, Relapsing Multiple Sclerosis (RMS), and Encephalitis.
+Dr. Mcarthur is board certified in American Board Of Psychiatry And Neurology and American Board Of Internal Medicine.

 Experienced in Infant Epilepsy with Migrant Focal Crisis